Lance Mason: Murder and legal issues

 On August 2, 2014, Mason was arrested and charged for beating his wife while he was driving and their children were in the backseat.
 Later that day, police seized ammunition and weapons from Mason's home, including shotguns, semiautomatic rifles, handguns, smoke grenades, a bulletproof vest, a sword, and over 2,500 rounds of ammunition.
 The couple, who were married in 2005, had separated the previous March.
 Their divorce was finalized on November 12, 2015.
 Mason pleaded guilty on August 13, 2015, to attempted felonious assault and domestic violence, and agreed to serve time in prison.
 On September 3, the Ohio Supreme Court suspended Mason from practicing law for being a convicted felon.
 Mason submitted his resignation as judge on September 15.
 The next day, he was sentenced to two years in prison; he was released after 9 months.
 During sentencing, the judge read from a police report which detailed how Mason punched his wife 20 times with his fist, smashed her head against the car's center console five times, and continued to beat her, bite her, and threaten her after she exited the car.
 As a convicted felon, Mason will never be allowed to serve as a judge in the future, but could practice law depending on the outcome of disciplinary action by the state Supreme Court.

 Murder charge

-On November 17, 2018, Mason stabbed his ex-wife to death at a house owned by his sister, in front of their two children.
-Mason took his ex-wife's SUV and fled the scene, striking a police cruiser and injuring the police officer inside before he was arrested.
+On November 17, 2018, Mason stabbed his ex-wife, Aisha Fraser Mason, to death at a house that his sister rented and was owned by his ex-wife, in front of their two children.
+Mason took his ex-wife's SUV and fled the scene, striking a police cruiser and injuring the police officer standing inside of the opened door before he was arrested.
 On August 20, 2019, he pleaded guilty and on September 12, 2019, he was sentenced to life in prison with the possibility of parole after 35 years.
+As of April 13, 2026, he is imprisoned at Toledo Correctional Institution in Toledo, Ohio.